What is Isotonitazene?

 From the information that we do have thus far, deaths due to iso appear to be increasing.
 In summer 2019, there were an estimated six overdose deaths due to iso each month.
 Thus far, in summer 2020, that number is at 50 to 60 deaths per month.
 That’s a nearly 10-fold increase in overdose deaths over one year.
 And again, that number may be an underestimate due to limited testing.

 Iso is just one synthetic opioid among many, and it is highly likely that there will be new dangerous opioids in the future.
-One part of the solution is to make it easier for the Drug Enforcement Agency to add new synthetic opioids to the list of Schedule I drugs, which are tightly regulated.
-This allows law enforcement agencies to better prosecute large-scale drug distributors.
+One part of the solution is to make it easier for the Drug Enforcement Agency to add new synthetic opioids to Schedule I drugs, which are tightly regulated.
+This allows law enforcement agencies to prosecute large-scale drug distributors better.
 Adding isotonitazene to toxicology tests is another step to understanding the extent of the problem better.
 However, these problems do not address the immediate issue of people being given deadly iso now.

 A large part of the public health response to the opioid epidemic has been to increase the distribution of the overdose reversal drug Narcan.
 Narcan is an opioid agonist, meaning it binds to opioid receptors.
 It has such a high affinity (tightness of binding) for opioid receptors that it knocks existing opioids off of them.
 This can “reverse” an overdose while it is happening.
 First responders routinely carry Narcan, and family members of people struggling with opioid addiction often do, too.
 Unfortunately, Narcan can only reverse an overdose in progress.
 It does nothing to prevent overdoses or reduce the number of people struggling with addiction.
 Plus, police warn that it may take several doses of Narcan to work in iso overdose cases.
 Iso is so powerful that even Narcan may not be able to fully reverse an overdose in progress.